Connect to a Kafka cluster

 const fs = require('fs');const { Kafka } = require('kafkajs');const config = {brokers: ['<host>:<port>'],ssl: {ca: [fs.readFileSync('<path>', 'utf-8')],},sasl: {mechanism: 'scram-sha-512',username: '<user_name>',password: '<password>',},};const kafka = new Kafka(config);const consumer = kafka.consumer({ groupId: 'example' });const run = async () => {await consumer.connect();await consumer.subscribe({topic: '<topic_name>',fromBeginning: true,});await consumer.run({eachMessage: async ({ message }) => {console.log({ value: message.value.toString() });},});};run();Specify:

-<host>— the node's DNS address;<port>— connection port;<user_name>— the user name with the consumer role that has access to the topic;<password>— the user password;<path>— the full path to the root certificate;<topic_name>— the topic name.
+<host>— node DNS address; ;<port>— connection port;;<user_name>— user name with the consumer role who has access to the topic; ;<password>— user password; ;<path>— full path to the root certificate; ;<topic_name>— topic name.

 -